Housing's got you covered.

-Please be respectful, during daytime hours, to staff in the BXA office, which is located inside the Solar Decathlon House.
+Please be respectful to others using the adjacent recreational spaces.
 Trash and recycling cans at the site are provided, but small.
 If you anticipate creating a lot of waste, please bring extra garbage bags.
 There are dumpsters located on the east side of Donner House that you are welcome to use.
 Please leave the space clean and remove all items that you bring to the Dell and Grill.

 The West Wing Tech Lounge and Rec Room

 The West Wing Tech Lounge is a meeting room that can accommodate up to 20 people.
 The West Wing Recreational Room is a casual lounge area typically used for gatherings, and can hold up to 30 people.